How to Grow Jerusalem Artichokes (Sunchokes)

 How to grow Jerusalem artichokes (sunchokes)

+Learning how to grow Jerusalem artichokes could not be easier.
 The plants are pretty, they smell nice, and they produce like no one’s business.
 In fact, they can be very invasive.
 Have you ever heard of them?
 I hadn’t until I was researching what kind of perennial plants we could plant in our preschool garden.

 Growing Jerusalem artichoke in containers